verlok/vanilla-lazyload/README.md

     window.CustomEvent = CustomEvent;
 })();
 ```
+-->

 ### Include via RequireJS

 You can use [RequireJS](https://requirejs.org) to dynamically and asynchronously load modules in your website.

+If you want, you can also find the original [W3C IntersectionObserver Polyfill packed in AMD](https://github.com/verlok/IntersectionObserverAMD) so you can `require` it conditionally, along with LazyLoad.

 Include RequireJS: